-For Heavy Smokers (those who smoke more than 10 cigarettes per day), an 8-week program is offered.
-Following shows the amount of nicotine delivered to your system:
+For Heavy Smokers (those who moke more than 10 cigarettes a day) an 8-week program suggested -

-For Light Smokers (those who smoke less than 10 cigarettes per day), a slightly less 8-week program is offered.
-Nicotine delivery for light smokers is as follows:
+For Light Smokers (those who smoke less than 10 cigarettes a day) an 8-week program suggested -

 To help you find the Best Stop Smoking Products, TopConsumerReviews.com provides you with an in-depth Habitrol Review.

-When looking at different stop smoking programs, there are certain factors you need to consider.
+When looking at different stop smoking products, there are several factors that you should consider before choosing a product.
 Some of these include:

-TopConsumerReviews.com has reviewed and ranked the best stop smoking products available today.
-We hope this information helps you to kick that smoking habit once and for all!
+TopConsumerReviews.com has reviewed and ranked the best stop smoking products available on the market today.
+We hope this information helps you kick the smoking habit once and for all!

 The Benefits of Quitting Smoking